 Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 Let’s be honest for a second.
 Living in France is a dream.
 The wine is affordable, the cheese is legendary, and the healthcare actually works.
-But if there is one thing that keeps Expats awake at night—besides the French bureaucracy—it’s the taxes.
+But as we step into 2026, there is one thing that keeps Expats awake at night—besides the French bureaucracy—it’s the taxes.

 Specifically, capital gains taxes.